Tutorial: Set up CI/CD steps

 inputs:

-For an example of how this code should look in your repository, see this example.
+For an example of how this code should look in your repository, see the Steps tutorial, part 2c.

 2. Commit and push the changes: